Geoffrey0107/Geoffrey-Duan/index.md

 In addition, Fresh GoGo runs several promotional markdown events throughout the year.
 These markdowns precede prominent holidays, the four largest of which are the Super Bowl, Labor Day, Thanksgiving, and Christmas.
 The weeks including these holidays are weighted five times higher in the evaluation than non-holiday weeks.
 Part of the challenge presented by this project is modeling the effects of markdowns on these holiday weeks in the absence of complete/ideal historical data.

+## 1.1 Python model and data import

-## The main python libraries used are：pandas、numpy、matplotlib、seaborn
+The main python libraries used are：pandas、numpy、matplotlib、seaborn

 ## Datasets
 Order+data+20200629-20200712.csv Order+data+20200713-20200726.csv